Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

 ![](Cholera_Outbreak_Stockholm_1853_Analysis_Dashboard1.jpg)

 #### Analysis:
-From the analysis, our problem statement can be given answers to as seen below in this analysis:
+From the analysis, our problem statement can be given answers to as analyzed below:
-- The total number of cases within the analysis period is 248.
+- The total number of cases within the analysis period was 248.
-- The average age of victims is 34.
+- The average age of the victims was 34.
-- The total number of male victims within this analysis period is 118
+- The total number of male victims within this analysis period was 118
-- While the total number of female victims is 130.
+- While the total number of female victims was 130.
-- Looking at the age distribution of victims, we could see that infants who were a year and below fell the highest victim to the cholera epidemic with about 13 infants, with other infants within the age of 2 to 4 having a large number of 23.
-Young adults are the second group of people that had the highest number of victims after the children.
-Those aged 33 withnessed 10 cases, those 34yrs had 7 cases, , those 37 had 8 cases.
-Those within the age of 20 - 39 fell victims to this outbreak the most.
-Those within the age of 40 - 60 follows also with a high figure, the least of them were the old aged.
+- Looking at the age distribution of victims, we could deduce that infants who were a year old or below were more susceptible to the cholera epidemic and had the highest number of the cholera epidemic cases which was about 13 infants, with other infants within the age of 2 to 4 having a large number of 23 together.
+Young adults were the second group of people that had the highest number of cases after the children.
+Victims aged 33 withnessed 10 cases, those 34yrs of age had 7 cases, those 37yrs of age accounted for 8 cases.
+Those within the age of 20 - 39yrs of age fell victims to this outbreak the most.
+Those within the age of 40 - 60yrs of age follows also with a high figure, followed by the old aged, and lastly, by the teenagers.
-- From our analysis, the female gender had more casualties within this period of analysis than the male gender with 126 victins with a 52.28% share of the victims while the males had 115 victims with a 47.72% share.
+- From our analysis, the female gender had more casualties within this period of analysis than the male gender with 126 victins and a 52.28% share of the victims count, while the males had 115 victims with a 47.72% share of the count.
 We may ask, why did we record more deaths of the females than the males?
-This can be attributed to the below factors:
+Is there a reason for this?
+From our analysis, this can be attributed to the below factors:

    1. In many societies during that era, women often had different roles and behaviors compared to men.
 For instance, they might have been more involved in caregiving or household activities, which could have increased their exposure to contaminated water